G-Snipes/G-Snipes.github.io/content/blog/2025/all-the-flowers-interview/index.md

 **All:**  *Laughing.*

 **Patrick:** We were like, let's write music.
 It's not gonna sound anything like what either one of us had done before.
 So new band.
-And then God reached his finger down and touched my brain: <u>All the Flowers</u>
+And then God reached his finger down and touched my brain: <u>AlltheFlowers</u>

 **Riley:** *Hahahah.*